Sunbury Cricket Club

+Sunbury Cricket Club, representing Sunbury-on-Thames, had a noted team in the first half of the 18th century, which played in three known historically important matches.
+The club was refounded in 1938.
+The team now plays in the Surrey Championship and the ECB National Club Cricket Championship.

+History

-Sunbury Cricket Club had a noted team in the early 18th century which played in major matches.
-One of its players was William Goodwin, whose skill received comment in a 1724 newspaper report.
+Sunbury was first recorded as a cricket team in connection with one of its players, William Goodwin, whose skill received comment in a 1724 newspaper report.
 Goodwin is one of the earliest cricketers named in contemporary sources.
-In 1730, a Sunbury patron known only as Mr Andrews successfully led the team in a match against the Duke of Richmond's XI.
+In 1730, a Sunbury patron known only as Mr Andrews successfully led the team in a match against the 2nd Duke of Richmond's XI.
 In 1731, Sunbury defeated Kent on Sunbury Common.
 In 1732, a combined Brentford and Sunbury team lost to London on Walworth Common.
 Little is known of cricket in Sunbury for the next 200 years.

+Modern club

-The club is representative of Sunbury-on-Thames, which was in Middlesex during the 18th century and is now in Surrey.
+Sunbury-on-Thames was in Middlesex during the 18th century, and is now in Surrey.
 The modern amateur club, founded in 1938, was a founder member of the Surrey Championship, which since 1999 has been an ECB accredited Premier League, the highest level of recreational club cricket in England and Wales.
 They also play in the ECB National Club Cricket Championship.

 In the early 1970s, the club's Kenton Court Meadow ground hosted three list A matches involving Surrey in the John Player League.

-Past players include former West Indies international Jimmy Adams, Richard Johnson formerly of Somerset, Middlesex and England, David Nash of Middlesex, and Jamie Hewitt formerly of Middlesex and Kent.
+Past players include former West Indies international Jimmy Adams; Richard Johnson, formerly of Somerset, Middlesex, and England; David Nash of Middlesex; and Jamie Hewitt, formerly of Middlesex and Kent.